nightfury3128/nightfury3128/README.md

 <div align="center">

 <!--DYNAMIC_QUOTE:start-->
-### 💡 *"If it's not broken, tinker with it till you find out how it works. – Bob Proctor"*
+### 💡 *"You may be disappointed if you fail, but you are doomed if you don't try. – Beverly Sills"*

-*Last updated: October 02, 2025 at 02:47 PM UTC*
+*Last updated: October 02, 2025 at 02:56 PM UTC*
 <!--DYNAMIC_QUOTE:end-->

 <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=100&section=footer"/>